 The mission of the Stoneybrook Foundation is to improve the lives of children and adults with special challenges through a therapeutic partnership with horses.
 The Stoneybrook Foundation was founded in 2008 by John and Deborah McCain in Acme, Pennsylvania.
-Originally, the Stoneybrook Foundation was volunteer run, with 3 horses serving about 20 students.
-Today, the center employs 7 staff, owns 6 horses, free leases another 7 horses and provides nearly 2,000 therapeutic riding lessons annually.
-The center’s therapeutic riding services encompass therapy, education, sport and recreation/leisure.
+The center’s therapeutic riding services encompass therapy and education through a relationship with our horses.

 Many of the successes our students experience in their riding and horsemanship activities directly impact other areas of their lives.
 Because of the rhythmical, repeatable, three-dimensional, and symmetrical movement of the horse, the riders’ physical needs in flexibility, balance and muscle strength are addressed.
 Additionally, for individuals with emotional challenges, the unique relationship formed while working with their non-judgmental horse partner can lead to increased confidence, patience and improved self-esteem.

 We are the only PATH International Premier Accredited Center in Westmoreland County.
 Our dedication to accreditation ensures that we are above and beyond industry safety and administration standards.
 Every lesson is preplanned with students goals and lesson plans.
 These are written by our PATH, Intl. registered therapeutic riding instructors.
 With these lesson plans, we are able to track the progression of our students.

 Because we are a PATH Intl.
 Premier Accredited Center and operate under the guidelines and standards established by our accrediting organization, all paperwork is required and must be complete before participation in any Stoneybrook Foundation program.